 Generally, each case study is comprised of the following types of files:

 Setup files (for example,

-If the sample data for the case study is contained within the control file, then there will be no .
+If the example data for the case study is contained within the control

 dat file for that case.

-Table 7-1 lists the files associated with each case.
+The following table lists the files associated with each case: